Zhuoya-Wang/BIS15W2024_zywang/lab6/lab6_hw.md

 ## #   cryokinesis <lgl>, telepathy <lgl>, energy_armor <lgl>, …
 ```

+There are 48 heros have a combination of agility, stealth, super_strength, stamina

 ## Your Favorite
 14. Pick your favorite superhero and let's see their powers!